Chinese green technology source

 Our definition of Green Technology is the development of products and services that increase productivity and returns while reducing or replacing the use of products and practices that harm the health of our planet, its ecosystems, and its plants, animals, and people.

-The process that began during the Industrial Revolution in the mid-18th century, driven by the use of fossil fuels, is now holding us back.
-The development and use of new technologies will see the next decade as crucial to world development as the Industrial Revolution in the mid-18th century.
+The process that began during the Industrial Revolution in the mid-18th century, driven by fossil fuels, is now holding us back.
+The development and use of new technologies will make the next decade as crucial to global development as the Industrial Revolution was in the mid-18th century.

 New developments each week